uqzzhao/SegyViewer/README.md

 GPL v3.

 ## Authorship
 SegyViewer was written in 2016.
-The sole contributor is [Zhengguang Zhao](https://www.researchgate.net/profile/Zhengguang_Zhao2), who now work for DeepListen on part-time basis.
+The sole contributor is [Zhengguang Zhao](https://www.researchgate.net/profile/Zhengguang_Zhao2), who now works for DeepListen on part-time basis.